 Despite what you see on TV, domestic violence victims do not "press charges" and you cannot "drop charges" either.
-The State of New Mexico filed the charges and the prosecutor is the one who proceeds further to trial, negotiates a plea agreement with the defendant, or dismisses the case.
-As the...Read more »
+The State of New Mexico filed the charges and the prosecutor is the one who proceeds further to trial, negotiates a plea agreement with the defendant, or dismisses...Read more »

 The Judgment & Sentence is a public record and anyone is entitled to a copy at a nominal price of about 25-50 cents per page.
 The best way to obtain a copy is to go the the criminal court clerk where the J&S was issued.
-Before the clerks can print out a copy for you, they will need the name of the...Read more »
+Before the clerks can print out a copy for you, they will need the name...Read more »

 No. Despite what you see on TV, the failure to read your Miranda rights at a DUI arrest will have no impact on your case.
 Routine questions during a traffic stop to establish identity such as name, address, and your drivers license, proof of insurance and registration will not require a Miranda...Read more »